khoi/khoi-hugo/content/post/two-sum.md

 ## Solution

 This can be solved in just 1 pass, by storing all the number that we've passed through in a `map[int]struct{}`.
 And for each element, we check whether the `map[k - currentNumber]` exist.
-If it exists, we find a match!
+If it exists, then we find a match!

 **1_two_sum.go**
 ```go